pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/lesson-notes/README.md

 ![Request response code](../assets/request-response-code.png)

 - How can you run your application so that it automatically updates when you make changes to your code?

+- What is `nodemon`, how do you install it?

+- How do you use `nodemon`?

 - Why is it important to always shut down your server?